Our final news roundup and information overload hour.

 If you want to join us, we'll get to your calls coming up this hour.

-Um here it is the second anniversary of October the 7th, 2023.
+Here it is, the second anniversary of October the 7th, 2023.

-And, you know, one of the things I often talk about on this program is we live in the greatest best country God gave man, and we often take for granted the liberties and freedoms that so many fought blood and died for.
+And, you know, one of the things I often talk about on this program is we live in the greatest best country God gave man.

-And you don't wake up and say, Oh, I live in freedom.
+And you don't wake up and say, ah, I live in freedom.

 However, when you have those quiet moments, those reflective moments, those introspective moments, which we all need in life, you realize, wow, we are blessed.

-We're blessed beyond measure, uh, blessed beyond what we deserve.
+We're blessed beyond measure, blessed beyond what we deserve.

 He wrote a brand new book.

-It's called In the Name of Freedom, a political dissidents, fight for human rights in the MBA and around the world here on the anniversary of October 7th to talk about those atrocities, but it tells the story of NS Cantor.
+It's called In the Name of Freedom, a Political Dissidence Fight for Human Rights in the NBA and around the world here on the anniversary of October 7th to talk about those atrocities.

 He made his opinion known to Erdogan, not a good guy in his regime, and they declared him an enemy of the state.